swetoast/steamlink-launcher/readme.md

 * if the bug is related to the launcher, file an issue
 * if its related to OSMC like crashing the pi adding overlays etc start a thread on OSMC Forums.
+* if steamlink launches but there are issues then go to [Steam Forums](https://steamcommunity.com/app/353380/discussions/) for support.

 this makes it less spammy on the issue tracker with OSMC issues again this launcher does very little on a OS level all it does is starts steamlink.